joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 ## Objectives

-- Describe the overall lifecycle of React components, from mounting to unmounting
+- Describe the overall lifecycle of React components, from mounting to unmounting.
-- Use effect hooks to run code when a component has mounted
+- Use the `useEffect()` method to run code when a component has mounted.
-- Use the dependency array inside of effect hooks to propagate data changes to the view
+- Use the dependency array inside of `useEffect()` to propagate data changes to the view.
 - Use `useEffect()` to make a fetch request on component load.

 # Introduction to component lifecycle